jfurudo/slideComments/README.md

 #Slide Comments

-To lunch the server following this.
+To launch the server following this.

 `$ npm install`
 `$ sails lift`
   or
 `$ node app.js`